The BMW 1 Series is a medium-sized five-door hatchback. This model is the third-generation 1 Series, which was launched in the second half of 2019.

 Score: 8 / 10

-“In the ultra-competitive arena of the premium family car, the BMW 1 Series is the best of the lot.
-It delivers a fantastic blend of driver appeal and ride comfort, along with decent practicality, a top-notch interior and a brilliant infotainment system.”
+“In the ultra-competitive arena of the premium family car, the BMW 1 Series is right up there, but it’s not the best (that’s the Audi A3).
+It delivers a good blend of driver appeal with decent ride comfort and fine practicality, but its main strengths are a top-notch interior and a brilliant infotainment system.”

 Read review